Future Planning For Sole Legal Practitioners

 My suggestion to you?

-Find the version of my routine that works for you - because sitting aimless in a rut every day is not a plan for the future.
+Find the version of my routine that works for you - because sitting aimless in a rut every day alone as a solo lawyer is not a plan for the future.

-You need to make future focused planning a part of your life.
+You need to make future focused planning a part of your sole practitioner life.

 Thinking In Short Term Horizons

-As far as I’m concerned though, apart from the regular what is coming in the next few weeks or month type of reflection, I keep my longer-term futures planning to 1, 3, and 5 years ahead.
+As far as I’m concerned though, apart from the regular what is coming in the next few weeks or month type of reflection, I keep my longer-term futures planning for my solo law firm to 1, 3, and 5 years ahead.

 Beyond that, too much is uncertain for it to be really useful.